Multiplicative Complexity of Vector Valued Boolean Functions: Multiplicative Complexity of an Explicit Vector Valued Function

 \section{Multiplicative Complexity of an Explicit Vector Valued Function}

-An $(n,1)$-function has multiplicative complexity between $0$ and $\left(1+o(1)\right)2^{n/2}$, as shown in \cite{nechiporuk1962}, (see also \cite{juknabook}), and a random function has multiplicative complexity at least $2^{n/2}-O(n)$~\citep{DBLP:journals/tcs/BoyarPP00} with probability $1-o(1)$.
+The multiplicative complexity of any $(n,1)$-function is between $0$ and $\left(1+o(1)\right)2^{n/2}$, as shown in \cite{nechiporuk1962}, (see also \cite{juknabook}), and a random function has multiplicative complexity at least $2^{n/2}-O(n)$~\citep{DBLP:journals/tcs/BoyarPP00} with probability $1-o(1)$.
 However, there is no value of $n$ where a concrete $(n,1)$-function has been exhibited with a proof that more than $n-1$ AND gates are necessary to compute it.
 A lower bound of $n-1$ follows by the simple \emph{degree bound}\footnote{Notice that despite the name, this is not the same as Strassen's degree bound as described in \cite{strassen1973berechnungskomplexitat} and Chapter 8 of \cite{DBLP:books/daglib/0090316}. }: a function with degree $d$ has multiplicative complexity at least $d-1$ \citep{Schnorr88}.

 In this section, we first show that repeated use of the degree bound is sufficient to prove that an explicit function has multiplicative complexity at least $2n-3$.

 Furthermore, we show that any $(n,m)$-function has multiplicative complexity at most $2.5(1+o_m(1))\sqrt{m2^n}$ and that this is tight up to a small constant factor.